 - Incredible collection of feature add-ons and themes.

 WebsiteBaker is CMS particular directed at developers and designers.
 It has an easy to use interface which allows for the fast building of custom layout templates using XHTML, CSS, jQuery.
 A WYSIWYG editor also allows for easily building your dream template.

-And of course, you will get access to plenty of downloadable modules which you can use to enhance your site.
+And of course, you will get access to plenty of downloadable modules that you can use to enhance your site.

-- Comes in a portable version which allows developers to create a local test environment.
+- Comes in a portable version that allows developers to create a local test environment.

 - Integrated file management system and the option to batch upload files.

 - A secure user management system and administration system.

 - Faster average load speeds when compared to WordPress.